 In terms of quantity, countries like the U.S. and China lead in the number of bonded warehouses in operation.
 The numerous foreign trade zones established in the U.S. provide an alternative to bonded warehouses.
 These allow for the customs-free import of goods destined for re-export (goods entering bonded warehouses are inspected by customs officials).
 China hosts numerous free trade zones to facilitate the import and export of goods.

-The trend among the super rich towards holding their wealth in physical assets has led to major growth in the bonded warehouse business and the construction of many new storage facilities worldwide.
+The trend among the wealthy individuals and entities towards holding their wealth in physical assets has led to major growth in the bonded warehouse business and the construction of many new storage facilities worldwide.

 Who are bonded warehouses for?

-Aside from people and companies in the import and export business, bonded warehouses in Switzerland cater primarily to investors who want to hold their wealth in real, physical assets rather than securities, bonds, certificates and other debt-based instruments.
+Aside from people and companies in the import and export business, bonded warehouses in Switzerland cater primarily to investors who want to hold their wealth in real, physical assets rather than in bank balances, bonds, certificates and other debt-based instruments.

-Bonded warehouses also hold benefits for those who want to store valuable possesions in Switzerland, but prefer to hold these at a secure storage rather than at home.
+Bonded warehouses also hold benefits for residents of Switzerland who want to store valuable property in Switzerland, but prefer to hold these at a secure storage rather than at home.
 Keeping valuable items you import in a bonded warehouse rather than at home lets you avoid customs procedures and VAT.
 This is particularly beneficial if it is likely that the property will be sold outside of Switzerland in the foreseeable future.
 Some Swiss bonded warehouses offer secure storage of precious metals and some offer precious metal pools.
 Residents of Switzerland who want to invest in precious metals other than gold can avoid the cost of import duties and VAT by buying precious metals held in bonded warehouse pools.

 What do bonded warehouses cost?

-Some precious metals brokers (like Pro Aurum) offer bonded warehouse storage solutions in Switzerland at a percentage fee starting from investments as small as 10,000 Swiss francs.
+Some precious metals brokers (like Pro Aurum Schweiz) provide bonded warehouse precious metal storage solutions in Switzerland starting from just 10,000 Swiss francs in assets.
 Other storage providers place much higher minimums and cater primarily to banks and other institutional clients.
 Because physical storage is a question of volume, the value, weight and size of the items being stored directly affects the cost of bonded warehouse storage.
-For example, 50,000 francs worth of gold or platinum takes up far less space than 50,000 francs worth of silver because they are heavier metals, which makes them much cheaper to store.
+For example, 50,000 francs worth of gold or platinum takes up far less space than 50,000 francs worth of silver because they are heavier metals, and this makes them much cheaper to store.

 Are your valuables insured?